Biosensors/reports/README.md

-# reports
+# SQL Package Queries
-store the business report templates and sql queries
+Save all the SAP queries